INTRODUCTION AND PURPOSE OF BOARD CHARTER

 - commit and devote sufficient time and efforts in discharging their duties responsibly;

-- attend regular training programmes in order to be apprised of changes in regulatory requirements the Group is subjected to.
+- attend regular training programmes in order to be apprised of changes in regulatory requirements the Group is subjected to; and

-To ensure the direction and control of the Company are in the hands of the Board, a formal schedule of matters reserved for the Board’s deliberation and decision is set out in Appendix B of this Charter.
+The Board reserves full decision-making powers to ensure the direction and control of the Group are in the hands of the Board.
+A formal schedule of matters reserved for the Board’s decision is set out in Appendix B of this Charter.

 Board balance and composition

-- The Board shall be helmed by a Chairman, appointed by the Board, and comprise at least two (2) members or one-third (⅓) of the Board, whichever is higher, who are Independent Non-Executive Directors (“IDs”) in accordance with the Listing Requirements.
+The Board shall be helmed by a Chairman, appointed by the Board, and comprise at least two (2) members or one-third (1/3) of the Board, whichever is higher, who are IDs in accordance with the Listing Requirements.

-- The composition of the Board shall be assessed by the Nomination Committee, to ensure the Board is of an appropriate mix to optimise the Board’s performance, as a whole, and align the Board’s capabilities with the Company’s strategic direction.
+- The composition of the Board shall be assessed by the Nomination Committee, to ensure the Board is of an appropriate mix of skills, independence, competencies and diversity (including diversity in age, cultural background and gender) to optimise the Board’s performance, as a whole, and align the Board’s capabilities with the Company’s strategic direction.

 Roles of Chairman